sagpat/ReactBasics/README.md

 ### How to Use:
 - Clone or Download the repository.
-- npm install -g
+- Clone or Download the repogo to terminal and type, npm install -g
--
+- Then type, node server.js
+- You are ready to go!